5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Exploratory-analysis-write-up.md

 **Which violations to address:** focus on 10F and 08A, the two dominant and growing violations citywide, and find a route to tackle them directly in the worst affected areas rather than continuing to cite them repeatedly.

 **Where the cuisine risk sits:** the South Asian and African cuisine groups in Queens, Brooklyn, Manhattan and the Bronx, where average scores are consistently highest.

-#### Limitations and caveats

-Several NTAs and cuisine/borough combinations showing the highest average scores have fewer than 100 inspections, making their averages less reliable for targeting.
-Any intervention should be validated against restaurant counts in those areas before resource allocation decisions are made.

-The 2025 data is partial (extracted September 2025) and should not be used for trend comparisons without adjustment for the partial year.